 Selecting any keyboard key will temporarily transpose the entire pattern until the key selection is changed.
 With this function, the low C key represents the neutral setting, meaning the notes played will be exactly those contained in the pattern.
 Pressing a key other than the low C key will transpose each step in the pattern by the number of half-steps that separate the chosen key from low C. For example, pressing [G] will transpose the entire pattern up by seven half-steps.

 The DUAS keys are available for 'live tricks' while playing patterns.
-DUAS keys in playback Pitch Mode are momentary.
+The effects of the DUAS keys are momentary in this mode.
 Their effects are described in Lesson 6.